-The Local Planning Authority has acted positively and proactively in determining this application by assessing this proposal against planning policy and other mater considerations.
-It has subsequently determined to grant planning permission in accordance with the presumption in favour of sustainable development, as set out within the National Planning Policy Framework.
+The Local Planning Authority has acted positively and proactively in determining this application by assessing the proposal against planning policy and any other material considerations, including any representations that have been received.
+It has subsequently determined to refuse planning permission in accordance with the policies of the adopted local plan and National Planning Policy Framework.
+On the basis of the issues identified and requirements to overcome these, it would not be possible to resolve these easily and determination has been made.

-Planning Services PO Box 230, Hereford, HR1 2ZB
+Planning Services PO Box 4 Hereford HR4 0XH